 Of course, everything marijuana reform related was gutted from the budget again this session.
-Senate Republican leadership has said NO medical marijuana under their watch until the FDA regulates it for them.
+In 2021-22 Senate Republican leadership has said NO medical marijuana under their watch until the FDA regulates it for them.
 This session they really are not echoing that out loud, but still many Republicans cite the “federal conflict” as their reason for not supporting reform measures.

 In addition to the FDA stall tactic for medical marijuana, Senate Republican leadership said until a majority of the Republican Caucus supports legalization of cannabis, for medical or adult use purposes, it will be a dead issue.

-So with a decriminalization bill out before the budget and currently stuck in committee, all pressure is on Republicans to present a cannabis legalization bill or all hopes are lost for even a public hearing on the issue.
+The 2021 decriminalization bill was out before the budget and died stuck in committee.
+All pressure is on Republicans to present a cannabis legalization bill or all hopes are lost for even a public hearing on the issue.
 As the 2023-24 session nears winter break, no GOP bill is in sight and what is drafted is sitting on the shelves collecting dust because the Republicans cannot pass a bill within their caucus alone, they need the Democrats.

 A few incumbents have said if the federal barrier was removed they would consider legalization more possible.
 A bill could be written that would be only be implemented if the federal conflict was resolved, but Republicans have not touched that yet.
 A few Republican candidates that were vocal supporters of legalization have yet to offer a Republican version of a bill, nor sign on as a co-sponsor to the Democrat version.